-or-

 understanding the differences between measurement, assessment, and evaluation is

-fundamental to the knowledge base of teaching, and certainly to the processes
+fundamental to the knowledge base of professional teachers and effective teaching.

 In many places on the ADPRIMA website the phrase, "Anything not understood in